crjcodes/MinApiAndReact/README.md

 - The lab data is currently mocked up, coming in through json files loaded as part of the API's app configuration.
 - I chose to separate the api from the ui, instead of the usual minimal API approach of putting everything into the web front-end app -- sse *Separation of Concerns*

+## OpenAPI

+Note that the swagger.json is currently manually copied when running the API in debug to the file in the UI project.

+There are [ways](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/auto-regenerating-api-client-for-your-open-api-project/ba-p/3302390) to automate this.

 ## Design
 ### Separation of Concerns

 #### No to API+UI in the Same App

 Combining api calls, even minimal api calls, with the ui is not a favored approach of mine under most circumstances.
 If a really simple case, sure, but in most cases the api and the ui are going to have to scale and are going to be live for a length of time long enough to consider maintainability in the design.

+If this was the real world, a better choice would be to have the API and UI sitting in different solutions and deployed separately.

 # Iterations